wind quintet, left to right: R. James Whipple, Renate Sakins, Barbara O’Brien, David Lintz, and Jack Howell

 R. JAMES WHIPPLE, bassoonist and composer, was a founding member of the Winds in 1975, and has served as Artistic Director since 1978.
 He has recorded with CRI, New World Records, Centaur, Elan, Sony, and Serenus, and was Principal Bassoon with the Pittsburgh Ballet Orchestra for fourteen seasons.
 He has also played Baroque bassoon with three early-music ensembles.
-Mr. Whipple is an active composer and arranger, with many works performed, published, and broadcast in the United States, Europe, and Canada.
+Mr. Whipple is an active composer and arranger, with many works performed, published, and broadcast in the United States, Europe, Mexico, and Canada.
 His catalog includes pieces for chorus, piano and organ, as well as many different chamber ensembles.
 Many of his compositions and most of his arrangements have been written specifically for the Renaissance City Winds.
 Together with Efraín Amaya, he was awarded Meet The Composer’s Pittsburgh New Residency grant from 2001-2005.
 His Concertino for An Autumn Mood – for solo bassoon, strings, and harp – was recorded by the Czech Radio Orchestra under the direction of Gerard Schwarz for the MMC label.
 Currently Coordinator of Chamber Music and Artist Lecturer in Music Theory at Carnegie Mellon University – specializing in counterpoint – and Lecturer in Humanities at Carlow University, Mr. Whipple has also taught at Slippery Rock University, West Virginia University, and the Chamber Music Conference of the East at Bennington College.
 Besides music, his passions include hiking, American history, and model railroading in S scale; he has been asked to give a number of clinics for national and regional conventions of the National Model Railroad Association and the National Association of S Gaugers, of which he is currently President.
 He also serves as fundraising chair of a historic preservation society, the Friends of the Stewartstown Railroad.